CWozniak-GIS/GIS-Addressing-Outlook-Email-Tool/README.md

 # Generate E911 Address Assignment Notification

 ### Purpose:
-• To quickly generate an authoritative email, which will open as a draft in a new Outlook window, from an input address point selection.
+• To quickly generate an authoritative email which will open as a draft in a new Outlook window from an input address point selection.
 • The tool accommodates many optional parameters relevant to a local government addressing administrator's workflow.
 • It is highly recommended for organizations to set up defaults for input feature layers and fields so the tool can be run quickly after the dialogue box opens.